-Once configured, the standby unit attempts to establish TCP/IP socket connections to the master recorder(s) over the one or more IP addresses it has been configured with.
-If it succeeds, it downloads the configuration details of the master recorder that are necessary for it to take over in the event of the master failing.
+Once configured, a Standby server attempts to establish TCP/IP socket connections to the Master and any other Standby servers it is subservient to over the one or more IP addresses it has been configured with.

+If it contacts the Master, it downloads the configuration details that are necessary for it to take over in the event of the Master failing.
 It continues to refresh these details every minute, thus keeping up to date with configuration changes.